callistaenterprise/k8s-tutorial/README.md

 The portal folder contains the frontend application, which renders a portal for the quotes.
 It uses the quotes-service, as if it was a physical host.

  * Build the frontend docker image, and push to the repository.
+Run the following commands in the CoreOS shell window:

 `cd portal`